melowntech/true3d-format-spec/README.md

                     // path to LOD data (relative to window path) "path": "0"

-                    // optional Ground Sampling Distance [in meters] of finest detail mesh
-                    // overrides top-level GSD
-                    // if there's no GSD available for window, implementation must calculate GSD from mesh and atlas data "gsd": 0.04 // 4.5 cm, overrides 5 cm archive-wide default

                      // atlas: A list of textures referenced by mesh , "atlas": [
                         {
                             // textured sub-mesh